Privacy & Data-Classification — cross-artefact reference¶

 the event arg-map (second element of [:event-id {arg-map}]) |

-015 §1 |
+015 §Registration-owned transient classification |

 reg-sub |

-the sub's output value; :sensitive? is the whole-output override |
+the sub's output value; :rf.egress/output-sensitivity declassifies the whole output |

 reg-fx |

-the fx-input map | 015 §4 |
+the fx-input map | 015 §Registration-owned transient classification |

 reg-cofx |

-the injected value ([[]] = the whole injection) |
+the coeffect value ([[]] = the whole value) — see also §Recordable coeffects must exclude secrets |

-015 §5 |
+015 §Registration-owned transient classification |

 reg-flow |

-the flow's :output value; :sensitive? is the whole-output override |
+the flow's :output value; :rf.egress/output-sensitivity declassifies |

 Runtime config — epoch redact hook¶

-(rf/configure :epoch-history {:redact-fn (fn [record] ...)})— single-pass record-in / record-out hook at the epoch boundary.
+(rf/configure! {:epoch-history {:redact-fn (fn [record] ...)}})— single-pass record-in / record-out hook at the epoch boundary.

 The composition order (data-flow)¶